+Besides official sources, there are still plenty of reasons to think the third season will be greenlit for production.
 From a financial perspective, the first season was a breakout hit that sold many DVD/Blu-Ray box sets and was successful on streaming platforms and Toonami.
-For the second season, the first Blu-Ray/DVD volume will be released on August 27, 2019.
-Hulu licensed the exclusive OPM Season 2 streaming rights and it’s currently unknown if Toonami will broadcast an English dub in the future.
+For the second season, the first Blu-Ray/DVD volume will be released on October 25, 2019.
+There are six volumes in all, with other five box sets shipping out once a month from November 2019 through March 2020.

-The future of One Punch Man Season 3 is largely dependent on how the second season was handled in 2019.
+Otherwise, the future of One Punch Man Season 3 is largely dependent on how the second season was handled in 2019.
 Since J.C.
-Staff chose to rush through all of the currently available manga chapters then it’s likely audiences may end up waiting years for the manga to provide enough source material.
+Staff rushed through the currently available manga chapters it’s likely audiences may end up waiting at least a year for the manga to provide enough source material.

+When the second season finished there were 26 chapters unadapted.
 With the exception of a hiatus when Murata’s father passed away in May 2019, Murata has been keeping up with bi-weekly updates to the manga.
-Assuming that Murata resumes this work schedule, that means there should be enough new chapters for OPM Season 3 by the end of 2020.
+That means there should be enough new chapters for OPM Season 3 by the middle of 2020.